jaimingohel/1daylabs/How to bypass encryption mechanism in Android apps.md

 ![](https://raw.githubusercontent.com/jaimingohel/1daylabs/master/assets/Screenshot%20from%202020-08-22%2020-34-54.png "Done")

-Now imagine, if this was a real application then you could have used the same technique to inject your payloads before it gets encrypted.
+Now imagine, if this was a real application then you could have used the same technique to inject your payloads before it gets encrypted and sent to server.
 This way we have bypassed the encryption logic written in the application to make the app tamper-free.

 I enjoyed writing this article, hope you enjoyed reading.